Murder of Allan Chappelow: First trial

-In the Court of Appeal on 28 January, the 'gagging order' was upheld, with the Lord Chief Justice insisting that a fair trial would be possible even if some or all of it was held 'in camera'.
-However, there was coverage of the actual criminal trial which opened on Monday, 4 February as scheduled.
-The coverage included details of both the victim and of the defendant in the media and there was little or no discussion of the fact that the proceedings would at least in part be held in camera.
-There was no evidence that the delay in publishing the judgement was deliberate or the result of another gagging order which the media had been instructed not to report.
+In the Court of Appeal on 28 January, the gagging order was upheld, with the Lord Chief Justice insisting that a fair trial would be possible even if some or all of it was held 'in camera'.

 On 28 March, the jury retired to consider its verdict.
 On 31 March, Yam was found guilty of stealing £20,000 by deception, and on 1 April also found guilty of handling stolen goods.
 The jury was discharged after failing to reach verdicts on the charges of burglary and murder.

-One of the theories put forward, and confirmed by "sources close to the investigation", is that Wang was a "low-level informant" for the security services and planned to rely on this as part of his defence at trial.
-Other theories suggest that the evidence presented by the Crown risked revealing the methods and capabilities of the security services.

-Wang had declared bankruptcy in September 2004, and was believed to be having financial difficulties; he had been due to be evicted from his house for rent arrears in June 2006.
-Wang was a student leader in the Tiananmen Square protests of 1989, and had fled China for Hong Kong in 1992.
+Wang had participated in the Chinese democracy movement, and was one of the organizers of the 1989 Tiananmen Square protests.
+Following a CCP crackdown on the organisers, Wang fled to Britain via Hong Kong and was naturalized as a UK citizen in 1998.
+Wang had subsequently declared his bankruptcy in September 2004, in which debts of £1.1 million were revealed, indicating that he was experiencing severe financial difficulties.
+Wang had also been due to be evicted from his Hampstead home in June 2006, because of his outstanding rent arrears..

 Retrial

-A retrial of Wang Yam was set for 13 October 2008.
+A retrial of Wang Yam on the charge of murder was set for 13 October 2008.
 The prosecution presented eight weeks of evidence in public.
 This evidence included CCTV footage of Yam using Chappelow's bank card, and evidence of Yam paying a restaurant bill.
 The entirety of the defence case in the retrial was held in camera.

 The Old Bailey judge overseeing the case spent early January 2009 summarising the case, before sending out the jury to deliberate on 9 January.
 Yam was convicted of murder on 16 January 2009; he was sentenced to life imprisonment, serving a minimum of 20 years.

+Case review

+In 2014, the Criminal Case Review Commission referred Yam's case to the Court of Appeal after one of Chappelow's neighbours came forward with claims that he had been threatened by a man with a knife in the area after Yam's arrest, an encounter he had reported to the police who had not in turn informed Yam's defence team.
+However, the Court of Appeal upheld the conviction in 2017.

+In 2023, the CCRC confirmed that they would review Yam's case a second time in response to new developments in DNA testing which had led to the exoneration of Andrew Malkinson earlier in the year.

 Book

-In January 2018 a book on Chappelow and the murder trial was published: Thomas Harding's Blood On The Page, William Heinemann (London, 2018).
+In January 2018, a book on Chappelow and the murder trial was published: Thomas Harding's Blood On The Page, William Heinemann (London, 2018).